Detection of Gamma-ray Halos around Nearby Late-type Galaxies: Results and discussion

+From Fig.~\ref{fig:evolution}, it is evident that the extended stacked source achieves a considerably larger TS value than the point source.

+\textsc{fermi\_stacking} uses the \textit{fermipy} library to search for new sources not present in 4FGL.
+Among the late-type galaxies which passed our cuts, five sources (NGC~3368, NGC~3675, NGC~4818, NGC~5055, and NGC~5248) appeared to have neighbors within $1.5^\circ$, and we excluded them as in the case of 4FGL source proximity.

-There are also quite clear drawbacks of this approach -- as the fluxes of all sources are identical and fixed, for a weaker source it would lead to a worse fit and accordingly to decrease in the aggregate TS.
-However, almost all these weaker sources give coherent positive contribution to the statistical significance in our ON-OFF approach and are detected there as well, albeit with a lower significance.
-We split our set into two subsets, each comprising eight sources.
-In the first one we included sources giving considerable positive TS contribution (NGC0628, NGC0660, NGC1512, NGC1532, NGC3368, NGC3877, NGC7331, NGC7814) and the other comprised the rest (NGC1291, NGC1433, NGC2903, NGC4192, NGC4666, NGC4818, NGC5248, PGC032861).
-Not surprisingly, the first subset performed much better at 2 GeV (785 observed vs 625 expected, $p\mathrm{-val}=4.1\times10^{-10}$) comparing to the second one (605 vs 562, $p\mathrm{-val}=3.6\times10^{-2}$).
-However, the situation is different at higher energies, e.g. at 5 GeV the contributions are roughly equal (126/91, $p\mathrm{-val}=3.0\times10^{-4}$ and 112/78, $p\mathrm{-val}=1.4\times10^{-4}$).
-This behaviour shows that the properties of our sources are far from being identical -- they have different luminosities and different spectral indices, and the subset of the weaker sources demonstrates a much harder spectrum.
-It is obvious that this spread in the properties of individual sources and impossibility to sufficiently describe their shapes with one simple identical template would lead stacking approach we used to underestimate the true statistical significance of detection of the extended emission.
+We split our set of of late-type galaxies into two subsets of seven and nine sources, respectively.
+In the first one we included sources giving positive TS contribution (NGC0628, NGC0660, NGC1512, NGC1532, NGC3877, NGC7331, NGC7814) and the other contained the rest (NGC1291, NGC1433, NGC2683, NGC2903, NGC4192, NGC4565, NGC4666, NGC5247, PGC032861).
+Not surprisingly, the first subset performed much better at 2 GeV (710 observed vs 558 expected, $p\mathrm{-value}=3.7\times10^{-10}$) compared to the second one (682 vs 658, $p\mathrm{-value}=0.18$).
+However, the situation is different at higher energies; for example, at 10 GeV and $R=0.35^{\circ}$ , the contributions are closer for the first subset (41 vs. 23, $p\mathrm{-value}=4.5\times10^{-4}$ ) and the second (43 vs. 32, $p\mathrm{-value}=3.6\times10^{-2}$).
+This behavior shows that the properties of our sources are far from being identical -- they have different luminosities and different spectral indices, and the subset of the weaker sources demonstrates a much harder spectrum.
+The spread in the properties of individual sources and the impossibility of describing their emission with a single, identical template would lead the stacking approach that we used to underestimate the true statistical significance of the extended emission detection.